brightmachine/scrutiny/README.md

 ## How it works

 1. In `AppServiceProvider::boot()`, configure the probes to check for all the things your environment needs in order to run
-2. Set up an `uptime check` in Pingdom to alert you if any of the probes fail to pass
+2. Set up an `uptime check` in [Oh Dear](https://ohdear.app/) or Pingdom to alert you if any of the probes fail to pass

 ----